Ubume: Konjaku monogatarishū

-Stories about ubume have been told in Japan since at least the 12th century, in the Konjaku Monogatarishū, where a samurai (Urabe no Suetake (Note: Given as "Taira-no-Suetake" during the time when Minamoto no Raikō was lord governor of Mino Province, in the Japanese text.)) encounters a woman (ubume (産女)) at the riverbank who asks him to hold her child.
+Stories about ubume have been told in Japan since at least the 12th century, in the Konjaku Monogatarishū, where a samurai (Urabe no Suetake (Note: Given as "Taira-no-Suetake" during the time when Minamoto no Raikō was lord governor of Mino Province, in the Japanese text.), cf. image right) encounters a woman (ubume (産女)) at the riverbank who asks him to hold her child.
 She demands her child back and when the samurai refused, it turned into a bundle of leaves.

 Kokon hyakumonogatari hyōban

 They are also mentioned in the : "When a woman loses her life in childbirth, her spiritual attachment (Note: Given as shūjaku, now normally 執着 is read shūchaku.
 Cf. "obsessed" in the quote from Kii Zōdan Shū below.) itself becomes this ghost.
 In form, it is soaked in blood from the waist down and wanders about crying, Be born!
 Be born! (obareu, obareu; をばれう)".